 The exhibition was dedicated to the memory of my late Uncle John who passed away a few weeks before at the age of 63.
 He inspired me to consider my impact on the environment and to respect and care for nature from a very young age and I thank him for this.

-From late July onwards I will be spending time with different user groups of the forest ranging from scientists to dog walkers and collecting stories and images of their favourite ancient trees for an online storybook and gallery, culminating with an exhibition in March 2018.
-I hope to gain insights into the forest from historical, cultural, environmental, educational and recreational perspectives.
+Over the last 6 months I have spent time with different user groups of the forest ranging from scientists to dog walkers and collected their stories and images for an online Tree Story Gallery and exhibition from 4th March until 2nd April 2018, at The View in Epping Forest, called 'Ancient Trees & the People of Epping Forest' (see Flyer and Bio above for details).
 I am grateful to Arts Council England for their financial support and to the staff of Epping Forest for their help and encouragement with the project, without which I could not follow my dreams and passion for photographing trees.

 You can share your images and stories with me about ancient trees in Epping Forest in a number of different ways, some of these will be included in the final exhibition: